 - If an imported video file does not fill the frame or appears zoomed-in, then select the clip on the Timeline.
 Choose Clip > Video Options > Scale To Frame Size.

 - If an imported video file appears squeezed too narrow or stretched too wide, then it's possible that Adobe Premiere Pro is misinterpreting the file's pixel aspect ratio.
 You can assign the correct pixel aspect ratio by using the Interpret Footage command.
-For instructions, see Correct individual aspect ratio misinterpretations in the Adobe Premiere Pro CS4 Help or here for the CS5, CS5.5 and CS6 version.
+For instructions, see Correct individual aspect ratio misinterpretations (Premiere Pro CS4) or Working with aspect ratios for later Premiere Pro versions.

 - If an imported video file plays too fast or too slow, it's possible that Adobe Premiere Pro isn't interpreting the file's frame rate correctly.
 This issue also manifests as playback that is stuttered after you render previews.
 You can assign the correct frame rate by using the Interpret Footage command.
-For instructions, see Change the frame rate of a file in the Adobe Premiere Pro CS4 Help or here for the CS5, CS5.5 and CS6 version.
+For instructions, see Change the frame rate of a file (Premiere Pro CS4), or see Change the frame rate of clips for later Premiere Pro versions.

 Note: Playback inevitably seems stuttered if the video was recorded at a low frame rate (approximately 15 frames per second or less).

 - If an imported interlaced video file plays with jagged edges or thin horizontal lines ("combing") on moving objects, it's possible that Adobe Premiere Pro isn't interpreting the file's field order correctly.
 An incorrect field order can also cause the clip to flicker.
 You can assign the correct field order by using the Interpret Footage command.
-For instructions, see Change the field order of a clip in the Adobe Premiere Pro CS4 Help or here for the CS5, CS5.5 and CS6 version.
+For instructions, see Change the field order of a clip (Premiere Pro CS4), or see Change the field order of a clip for later Premiere Pro versions.
 Additional tools for correcting field-order problems are available in the Field Options dialog.
-For instructions on using the Field Options dialog, see Create interlaced or non-interlaced clips in the Adobe Premiere Pro CS4 Help.
-Or, click here for the CS5, CS5.5 and CS6 version.
+For instructions on using the Field Options dialog, see Create interlaced or non-interlaced clips (Premiere Pro CS4).
+Or, see Create interlaced or non-interlaced clips for later Premiere Pro versions.

 Video-recording devices and video software applications encode files in a specific file format, such as AVI, QuickTime (MOV), and Windows Media (WMV).
-For a list of the file formats that Adobe Premiere Pro supports, see File formats supported for import in the Adobe Premiere Pro CS4 Help.
-Or, click here for the CS5, CS5.5 and CS6 version.
+For a list of the file formats that Adobe Premiere Pro supports, see File formats supported for import (Premiere Pro CS4).
+Or, see Supported file formats for later Premiere Pro versions.

 Note: Not all formats are available on both Mac OS and Windows platforms.
 See the related Help links above for specific information about which platforms are supported for each format.